washingtonpost/ans-schema/docs/proposals/2017-5-26 - Advanced Table.md

 For example, look at this [article](https://www.washingtonpost.com/sports/nationals/ryan-zimmerman-returns-as-nationals-top-marlins-for-90th-win-3-2/2014/09/20/ff3a05b8-40ff-11e4-9587-5dafd96295f0_story.html).

 We could potentially utilize a more specific ans object for these stat series, though it may not be worth it.
-By supporting complex tables from methode, we are also supporting these other use cases.
-While it does makes sense have a template to quickly create a stat series/timeline, it may not be worth putting an object explicitly into the schema itself.
+By supporting other complex tables from methode, we are also supporting these other use cases.
+While it does makes sense have a template to quickly create a stat series/timeline, it may not be worth putting an object explicitly into the schema.

-From an adapter perspective, this would also require us to have logic to distinguish between a normal table and a stat series, which is more complicated than parsing html/xml in the `advanced_tabled` spec.
+From an adapter perspective, this would also require logic to distinguish between a normal table and a stat series, which is more complicated than parsing both into the same object.

 # Examples